As further evidence of your evolving technical competency, all of the formal projects you will be assigned are to be

 - Project titles in Heading 1 Style

-- Use Fritzing to provide effective breadboard (half+) and schematic graphics where appropriate.
+- Use Fritzing to provide effective breadboard (full+, half+) and schematic graphics where appropriate.

 - Hyperlinks.
 The actual URL must appear as a live link.
 Do NOT have links like My Video.

-- Spelling and grammar issues reduce your credit
+- Spelling and grammar issues reduce your credit, as do unaddressed feedback comments from report to report.

 - Use of the correct symbol (eg. Ω) typically inserted from the Symbol Table, is

 expected at all times.

 - to be designed to convince your audience that you know what you're talking about and you're going to teach them something

 - to be kept to a MAXIMUM of 2 minutes in length